Every millisecond counts

 Web performance, or website speed, refers to the amount of time it takes for fully functional web pages to load and display on the user’s web browser.
 Naturally, poorly performing, slow sites drive users away, and websites that load quickly receive more traffic and have higher conversion rates.

-Page speed matters
+Website speed optimization matters

 Consumers form their first impression about a business based on its website loading time.
 And it applies to every business that is represented online.
 Website performance contributes to the consumers’ brand experience; it’s no longer only about the products to guarantee customer loyalty.
 In order to engage and retain users better, the site has to become a high performing one.